skooter500/csresources/README.md

 - https://github.com/aidan959/Tokyo-3

 ## Game Engines 2
-Semester 1, year 4 for comp sci students and semester 1 year 3 for game design students.
+Semester 1, year 4 for CS and semester 1 year 3 for Game Design .
 Game Engines 2 is AI for games and simulation.

 ## Tests